Constructing Weighted Trailing Hoses for Submersed Aquatic Herbicide Applications

 Figure 4.
 Inlet setup from the spray tank to the boom.

 Figure 5.
-One-inch galvanized boom reduced to ½" for attachment of the 5/8" trailing hoses.
+One-inch galvanized boom reduced to 1/2" for attachment of the 5/8" trailing hoses.
 Trailing hoses can be any length, and we use two sets for our 3-hose setup.
-We use three 12 foot hoses to cover the bottom acre-foot and one each of 4, 8, and 12 foot hoses to treat the total water column.
-To treat water that is 12–16 feet deep, use hoses that are 20–24 feet in length.
+We use three 12-foot hoses to cover the bottom acre-foot and one each of 4-, 8-, and 12-foot hoses to treat the total water column.
+To treat water that is 12 to 16 feet deep, use hoses that are 20 to 24 feet in length.

 The weighted end of the hose is shown in Figure 7.
-The ¾" pipe is 2 feet long and filled with lead.
-Molten lead is dangerous to handle, so have a local plumbing shop fill these pipes with molten lead.
-We have found that a 2-foot-long, ¾" pipe is about right for our treatments based on boat speed and the weeds we treat; a ½" pipe is not heavy enough and 3-foot-long pieces of pipe are unwieldy.
-A lower cap may not be necessary if the lead remains in the pipe; if a cap is necessary, be sure to ground the edges off to prevent snagging weeds.
+The 3/4" pipe is two feet long and filled with lead.
+Molten lead is dangerous to handle, so have a local plumbing shop fill these pipes with molten lead for you.
+We have found that a 2-foot-long, 3/4" pipe is about right for our treatments based on boat speed and the weeds we treat; a 1/2" pipe is not heavy enough and 3-foot-long pieces of pipe are unwieldy.
+A lower cap may not be necessary if the lead remains in the pipe; if a cap is needed, be sure to grind the edges off to prevent snagging weeds.
 Figure 3 shows the ground edges of the pipe fittings and the nozzle hole where the herbicide is discharged into the water.
-Herbicide will be discharged into the sediment if the hole is on the bottom of the lead-filled pipe, but the goal of this setup is to apply the herbicide in the weeds or water column instead of the bottom of the pond—hence the positioning of the nozzle hole.
-If the pipe is vertical, herbicide discharges two feet from the bottom of the pond; however, the pipe is not vertical when it is being dragged, so the herbicide usually is released approximately 12 inches above the bottom of the pond and the treatment zone is the bottom acre-foot.
+Herbicide would be discharged into the sediment if the hole is on the bottom of the lead-filled pipe, but the goal of this setup is to apply the herbicide in the weeds or water column instead of the bottom of the pond, hence the positioning of the nozzle hole.
+If the pipe is vertical, herbicide discharges two feet from the bottom of the pond; however, the pipe is not vertical when it is being dragged, so the herbicide usually is released approximately 12” above the bottom of the pond, resulting in a treatment zone of the bottom acre-foot.

 Figure 7.
 Lead-filled pipe at the end of the trailing hose.
 The depth of the lead-filled pipe will depend on the water depth and hose length and is greatly influenced by speed and weed density.